trofi/trofi.github.io.gen/posts/284-gcc-13-is-around-the-corner.md

 - `ipa`: 1

 As I don't get exposed to exotic arches nowadays it's natural I don't see many bugs in their backends either.
-Thus `c++` frontend is by far the most frequent to cause issues.
+Thus, `c++` frontend is by far the most frequent to cause issues.
 And it certainly feels that way.
 That is a good indicator that `C++` as a language still evolves substantially.